LPG Boiler to Heat Pump UK (2026 Guide)

 Possibly — but not always.

-Heat pumps usually operate at lower temperatures than LPG boilers, so some existing radiators may not produce enough heat during colder weather.
+Heat pumps usually operate at lower flow temperatures than LPG boilers, so some existing radiators may not produce enough heat during colder weather unless they are upgraded or the home’s heat loss is reduced.

 Many installations only require: